Advizzo’s years of experiments prove nudge theory helps water use efficiency

 How the nudge theory improves water use efficiency

-For the last six years, Advizzo has been working with water companies across the globe, proving that our behavioural science based customer engagement programmes can achieve water use efficiency targets.
+For the last six years, Advizzo has been working with water companies across the globe, proving that our behavioral science based customer engagement programs can achieve water use efficiency targets.

 Since 2015, we’ve worked with a number of water companies including the Dubai Electricity and Water Company (DEWA), Melbourne based Yarra Valley, as well as Anglian Water, South East Water and more recently, Yorkshire Water in the UK.